THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [15] Id.

 [17] The man identified by Captain Cochran as volunteering to defend the fort from attack was "Mesech Bell the third of Newcastle aforesaid, Cooper."
 Id.
-The "aforesaid" refers to the Town of New Castle, rather than to some prior reference to this Bell in Captain Cochran's deposition.
-It is conceivable that the attack on the fort divided the Bell family.
-A "Mesech Bell" and/or a "Mesech Bell, Jr." are noted among the attackers of Fort William and Mary.
-It is perhaps more likely, however, that the “Mesech” who volunteered to "defend" the fort was actually sent by the rebels to infiltrate the garrison and that he may have turned on its defenders “from the inside” when an assault was under way.
+The "aforesaid" refers to the Town of Newcastle, rather than to some prior reference to this Bell in Captain Cochran's deposition.
+The attack on the fort may have divided the Bell family.
+A "Mesech Bell" and/or a "Mesech Bell, Jr." are noted among the attackers of the fort.
+It is also possible, of course, that the Mesech who volunteered to "defend" the fort simply turned on its protectors.
 A "Mesech Bell, Jr." pummeled Soldier Isaac Seveay during the fighting on the fourteenth.
-The Bells involved in the raids were related to the recently deceased Thomas Bell, the commander of the fort immediately before Cochran.
-Interestingly, at the end of the Revolution, a "Lieutenant Mesech Bell" became the fort's captain.
+Interestingly, a Thomas Bell (a name appearing on the list of attackers) was a former captain of Fort William and Mary and, at the end of the Revolution, "Lieutenant Mesech Bell" was made the fort's captain.
 See Harriet Lacy, Fort William and Mary Becomes Fort Constitution, HNH, Vol. XXIX, No. 4 (Winter, 1974) at 283.
-The second man pressed into service, identified in transcripts of Cochran’s deposition as “Eliza Locke of Rye,” might also have been in sympathy with, or sent by, the attackers.
-Donald Hayes, longtime secretary of the Locke Family Association and a president of the NH Society of the Sons of the American Revolution, has noted that the Locke impressed into service appears to be either Elijah Locke or Elijah Locke, Jr. of Rye.
-Both Lockes signed the Rye Association Test in 1776 and the younger Locke is known to have served in the Continental Army.
-See D. Hayes, “Pressed into Service at Fort William and Mary: Was Eliza Locke of Rye a Patriot, a Tory or Hapless Bystander?”
-The New Hampshire Minuteman (newsletter of the N. H. Society of the Sons of the American Revolution), Vol. 15, No.2 (May 2003), p.
-1.

 [18] Id.; Deposition of Soldier Ephraim Hall, HNH, Vol XXX, No. 3 at 199 - 200.